broomcms/defiant/README.md

                 [3] => [this]
             )

     )

-In a real life situation, a programmer could then loop the results od the array in order to use the values like this:
+In a real-life situation, a programmer could then loop the results of the array in order to use the values like this:

     // Check if we found a string
     if(isset($out[1][0])){
         $string = "Result is: ";
-        echo "<hr>"; // Line seperation
+        echo "<hr>"; // Line separation
         // Loop the out array
         foreach($out[1] as $key=>$value){
-            // Concatenate the values seperated by spaces
+            // Concatenate the values separated by spaces
             $string .= $value." ";
         }
         // Echo the string minus 1 character to remove the extra space echo "<b>".substr($string, 0, -1)."</b>";
     }

 And that will output

     Result is: I can do this

+## Auto project review

+ - Added docker to the project to showcase that I can create a local environment
+ - Added bootstrap to the project to show that I understand how responsiveness works
+ - Used jQuery and Ajax request to output the result to the console
+ - Added HTML to the output to output the result in the page
+ - Stripped HTML from output for console